 Was Mary in labor as they neared Bethlehem or did she go into labor as soon as they arrived?
 Answer: neither.
 She went into labor while she was there.
 It makes perfect sense, if you think about it: she wouldn’t likely have been traveling so near her due date.
 And the idea of reaching Bethlehem just as she went into labor is obviously a dramatization.
 She and Joseph may have been there for weeks or months first.

 Why did the innkeepers refuse Joseph and Mary?
 Answer: they didn’t.
 No innkeeper ever plays into the story.
-The Greek word for “inn” just means “guest room” and they might well have been staying with relatives.
+The Greek word for “inn” just means “guest room” and they may well have been staying with relatives.
 All we know is that Mary put her newborn baby in a manger because the guest room was too small or crowded.
 They might have stayed on the ground floor with the animals, or they might have moved there to accommodate the delivery.
 But no one turned them away.
+In fact, Mary there may have been other people around for the birth, including a midwife.

 Was Jesus actually born on December 25th or the night of December 24th?
-Answer: neither, for all we know.
+Answer: neither, for all the Bible tells us.
 No date is given.
-The only indication as to the time of year is that shepherds were keeping sheep in the fields, which suggests a warmer season.
+The only indication as to the time of year is that shepherds were keeping sheep in the fields, which some think suggests a warmer season.
 We don’t even know if Jesus arrived after dark, because the shepherds were told that he was “born this day in the city of David.”

 How many kinds of animals were in the stable?
 Answer: no clue.
 There might have been oxen, donkeys, or both.
 Again, no animals – not even sheep – are ever mentioned there.
-We can reasonably assume that some animal (if only their own) kept them company, but we don’t know how many; nor can we know if there was any stable or separate structure at all.
+We can reasonably assume that some animal (if only their own) kept them company, but we don’t know how many.
+And as previously stated, we can’t be sure there was any real stable or separate structure for the animals at all.

 How many wise men were there?
-Answer: more than one.
+Answer: more than one, but that’s all we know.
 They’re called wise men (the plural magi in Greek).
 There might have been two lone travelers; there might have been ten with a caravan.
-(In some eastern traditions, there are twelve.)
+(In some eastern versions of the story, there are twelve.)
 There could’ve been “three wise men” as everyone assumes, but this idea comes only from the gifts mentioned: gold, frankincense, and myrrh.
 There is no mention of their numbers, and certainly nothing of the later tradition that calls them Melchior, Caspar, and Balthazar.

 Oh, and there was no little drummer boy.
 Sorry, kids, that’s just a song.
 (But I assume most of you knew that.)